 Provost Enrique Lavernia

+Previously, Dr. Lavernia was engineering dean and Distinguished Professor of Chemical Engineering and Materials Science at UC Davis.
+He also served as provost and executive vice chancellor for two years as UC Davis transitioned to a new chancellor.
 During his tenure as dean of the UC Davis College of Engineering, it evolved into one of the nation’s fastest-growing and most prestigious engineering schools.
-Nine members of the faculty, including Lavernia, became members of the National Academies.
+Nine members of the faculty, including Dr. Lavernia, became members of the National Academies.
 Research expenditures doubled, 88 professors were hired and student enrollment increased by 22 percent, with significant increases in female and Hispanic undergraduates.

 In 2019, he was awarded an honorary doctorate of Science in Technology from Aalto University in Helsinki, Finland.
 In 2018, he received the Distinguished Engineering Educator Award by the National Engineers’ Council.
 He became a member of the National Academy of Inventors in 2017.